uttamg911/ug-website/_posts/2012-07-27-an-introduction-to-data-visualization-and-processing.md

 <p>I presented a talk on data visualization and processing at Fifth Elephant hosted by hasgeek at Bangalore, India on July 27th, 2012.</p>

 <p>The talk mainly comprises of an artist's perspective ( my perspective ) on what is data and visualization.
-I personally like visualizations which are physical in nature and this is what I tried to present in my talk.
-It also contains a quick and little introduction to processing</p>
+I personally like visualizations which are physical in nature and this is what I tried to present there.
+It also contains a quick little introduction to processing</p>
 </p>